Central Puget Sound Interstate 90 - Dashboard

 Annual highlights

-In 2021, annual GP person miles traveled and vehicle delay increased from 2020, due to recovery of traffic volume.
+In 2021, annual GP person miles traveled and vehicle delay increased from 2020, due to the recovery of traffic volume in the wake of COVID-19.
 Nearly 413 million person miles were traveled in the GP lanes on I-90 between Seattle and Bellevue, up 10% from 377 million in 2020.
-Travelers on this corridor experienced 11 thousand hours of vehicle delay in 2021, up from 0 in 2020
+Travelers on this corridor experienced 11 thousand hours of vehicle delay in 2021, up from no delay in 2020

 In 2020, the statewide response to COVID-19 resulted in a significant reduction in GP person miles traveled and annual delay.
 Nearly 377 million person miles were traveled in the GP lanes on I-90 between Seattle and Bellevue, down over 26% from 512 million in 2019.
 Travelers on this corridor experienced no vehicle delay in 2020, down from 222,000 in 2019.